Can you cut dentist costs?

 Your dentist should be able to give you a rough estimate of ongoing costs for a dental problem.
 You can compare private dentist costs using whatclinic.com, the dental comparison site.

-Under the Consumer Rights Act, which came into force last year, patients of private dentists whose treatment has not been carried out with reasonable care are entitled to have any problems fixed by their dentist.
+Under the Consumer Rights Act, which came into force in 2015, patients of private dentists whose treatment has not been carried out with reasonable care are entitled to have any problems fixed by their dentist.
 If a problem can’t be fixed, the patient has a right to get at least a partial refund.

 Five financial products you can afford to ditch